-Jon Seager, Canonical's vice president of engineering and the technical leader of the Ubuntu project, presented an initiative to replace Ubuntu's system utilities with their Rust counterparts.
-The initiative's first goal is to move Ubuntu 25.10 to using the uutils toolkit by default instead of the GNU Coreutils set of utilities.
-If the experiment is deemed successful, uutils will also be used by default in the Ubuntu 26.04 LTS branch.
+Jon Seager, Vice President of Engineering at Canonical and Technical Lead for the project Ubuntu, presented an initiative to replace Ubuntu system utilities to their counterparts written in Rust.
+The initiative's stated first goal is to translate Ubuntu 25.10 to use the uutils toolchain by default instead of the GNU Coreutils suite.
+If this experiment is deemed successful, uutils will also be used by default in the LTS branch.
+Ubuntu 26.04.

-The replacement will affect more than a hundred utilities included in Coreutils, including sort, cat, chmod, chown, chroot, cp, date, dd, echo, hostname, id, ln and ls.
-Currently, uutils utilities are already used by default in the Debian-based Apertis distribution, as well as in the independent AerynOS (SerpentOS) distribution.
-Last week's release of the uutils coreutils package successfully passes 0.0.30 tests (in the previous release - 507, in the previous - 506) from the GNU Coreutils benchmark test suite.
-476 tests failed, and 69 tests were skipped.
-In the coming weeks, work is also planned to begin on replacing the su and sudo utilities in Ubuntu with the sudo-rs package.
+The replacement will affect over a hundred utilities included in Coreutils, including sort, cat, chmod, chown, chroot, cp, date, dd, echo, hostname, id, ln, and ls.
+Currently, uutils utilities are already used by default in the Apertis distribution, which is based on Debian, as well as in the independent distribution AerynOS (SerpentOS).
+The release of the uutils coreutils package 0.0.30, published last week, successfully passes 507 tests (in the previous release it was 506, in the one before that it was 476) from the GNU Coreutils benchmark suite.
+69 tests failed, and 41 tests were skipped.
+Work on a replacement is also planned for the coming weeks.
+Ubuntu su and sudo utilities to the sudo-rs package.
 Of the projects under consideration, zlib-rs and ntpd-rs are also mentioned.

 The reason for the migration is said to be the desire to improve the reliability and security of the utilities that underlie the distribution.
 Using Rust will reduce the risk of errors when working with memory, such as accessing a memory area after it has been freed and going beyond the buffer boundaries.
 According to John Seeger, protection against such errors will increase security guarantees, and with increased security, the overall reliability of the system will increase.